eonyedikachi/csv-handler/README.md

 mvnw clean install
 ```

-The application can then be started with the following command - here with the profile `production`:
+The application can then be started with the following command:

 ```
 java -jar ./target/csv-handler-0.0.1-SNAPSHOT.jar